 6. You aren't trying to leverage social media.

-A few years ago, scoffing at Myspace or the then young Facebook wasn't an outmoded thing to do.
+Years ago, scoffing at Myspace or Facebook wasn't an outmoded thing to do.
 Social media started off as an interesting way to reach out to others online, but only recently has it exploded into a nearly ubiquitous cultural phenomenon and enraptured the working world.
 Just as with LinkedIn, you don't have to be an expert but competency will make you a stronger candidate.